deepraining/see-ajax/README.en.md

 - `params`: request params
   - `type`: `map`
   - `example`: `{a: 1, b: '2'}`
-- `successCallback`: callback when ajax success
+- `callback`: callback when ajax complete
   - `example`: `result => { ... }`
   - `result`: handled response data.
 But if response's status code is `3XX, 4XX, 5XX`, `result` will be like: `{error: true, response: Response}`
     - `error`: mark response having an error, and you can customize it by `seeAjax.set({errorField: 'yourErrorField'})`